Traveling to Italy during Covid-19: What you need to know before you go - KION546

 On November 6, the country was divided into zones, depending on infection levels: red, orange and yellow.

 In yellow zones (lowest case numbers), bars and restaurants close at 6 p.m.; restaurant groups are limited to six people.
 Local festivals have been banned, and theaters, cinemas and gyms are closed.
 Shopping centers are closed at weekends.
-Museums, however, will be allowed to reopen from January 16.
-The government is considering banning bars and restaurants offering takeaway after 6 p.m. in an effort to avoid people congregating.
+Museums, however, reopened January 16.
+Bars must not sell takeaway drinks after 6 p.m. in an effort to avoid people congregating, although restaurants and bars which sell food can over takeaway services.
+People can travel once per day, within their own region.

-In orange zones (higher risk), restaurants and bars are closed entirely and regional borders are closed.
+In orange zones (higher risk), restaurants and bars are closed for eating in, but can offer takeaway.
+Regional borders are closed.
 People can move freely within their own towns, but cannot leave their area unless for work or an emergency.

 In red zones (highest risk), all shops are closed other than grocery stores and pharmacies.
 People may only leave their homes only for work, health reasons or to go to a place of worship.

+On January 16, Lombardy, Sicily and the autonomous province of Bolzano were turned red.

-The rules from January 16 will be announced on January 15, but it is likely that 12 regions will turn orange: Emilia Romagna, Veneto, Lombardy, Marche, Friuli Venezia Giulia, Lazio, Liguria, Piemonte, Puglia, Umbria, and the autonomous provices of Bolzano and Trento.
+The following regions were designated orange: Abruzzo, Calabria, Emilia Romagna, Friuli Venezia Giulia, Lazio, Liguria, Marche, Piedmont, Puglia, Umbria, Valle d’Aosta and Veneto.

+That leaves just Basilicata, Campania, Molise, Sardinia, Tuscany and the autonomous province of Trento as yellow.

-The government is also considering creating a “white zone” rating for regions with extremely low risk — where there are under 50 cases per 100,000 inhabitants.
+The government has also created a “white zone” rating for regions with extremely low risk — where there are under 50 cases per 100,000 inhabitants.
+These areas would be exempt from restrictions.
 Currently, however, no region would qualify.

-The ski season was slated to begin on January 18, but regional leaders now say it is unlikely that there will be a season this year.
+The ski season was slated to begin on January 18, but it has been put off until at least February 15, when the rules will be revisited.
+However, regional leaders now say it is unlikely that there will be a season this year.

 Useful links